cap-security-cartel/report-generator/source/report.md

 ### Burn fee underestimated due to incorrect denominator

-## Description The `_applyFeeSlopes()` function implements an incorrect calculation in the burn fee rate formula when the ratio is below the burn kink ratio.
+**Description:** The `_applyFeeSlopes()` function implements an incorrect calculation in the burn fee rate formula when the ratio is below the burn kink ratio.
 The current implementation uses `(RAY_PRECISION - fees.burnKinkRatio)` as the denominator, but this doesn't align with the expected behavior for a fee curve calculation.

 The issue lies in the following calculation: